 5. Monitor all accounts closely going forward and check statements regularly

-While necessary, protecting your information takes time and effort.
-Luckily, you can rely on the help of your parents to get a service like FreeKick for peace of mind.
-You can also sign up for it yourself if you’re no longer a minor.
+While necessary, protecting your child’s information takes time and effort.
+Luckily, students can rely on their parents’ help to get a service like FreeKick for peace of mind.

-Created by Austin Capital Bank, FreeKick prioritizes the protection of your personal information.
-It offers a package that combines a deposit account backed by FDIC insurance with additional identity monitoring and credit-building services.
+Created by Austin Capital Bank, FreeKick prioritizes the protection of your family’s personal information.
+It offers a package that combines a deposit account backed by FDIC insurance with additional identity monitoring and credit building services.

-When you sign up for a FreeKick account, your identity is continuously monitored to keep your information safe and up to date.
-With a parent’s help (or by yourself), you can access all the services offered by FreeKick, including:
+When you sign up for a FreeKick account, your family’s identities are continuously monitored to keep your information safe and up to date.
+With your help, your child can access all the services offered by FreeKick, including:

 • Credit profile monitoring